jalexanderlabs/MITRE-ATT-CK-Framework/README.md

-This Write-up is to learn about the MITRE organization and the different areas they research.
-These areas include the ATT&CK framework, CAR Knowledge Base, ENGAGE, D3FEND and AEP.
+This write-up explores the MITRE organization and its various areas of research, including the ATT&CK framework, CAR Knowledge Base, ENGAGE, D3FEND, and AEP.

-First off, what is MITRE exactly?
+What is MITRE?
-MITRE is a non-profit organization that provides guidance and research on advanced technology, this also includes security, whichn is what I will be focusing on.
+MITRE is a non-profit organization that provides guidance and research on advanced technology, including security, which is the primary focus of this write-up.

 Basic Terms to Note:

-APT(Advanced Persistent Threat): This is a team/group or even a country that engage in long-term attacks against other organizations and/or countries.
+APT (Advanced Persistent Threat): A team, group, or even a nation-state that engages in long-term attacks against organizations and/or countries.

-TTP(Tactics, Technics, and procedures): TTP is an acronym that gives a basic outline of what a milicious actor, or adversary will perform in order to reach their goal.
+TTP (Tactics, Techniques, and Procedures): A framework outlining how a malicious actor, or adversary, pursues their objectives.
-Tactic: This is the adversaries goal or obvjective.
+Tactic: The adversary’s goal or objective.
-Technique: This is how the adversary achieves the objective.
+Technique: How the adversary achieves the objective.
-Procedure: This is how the technique is executed.
+Procedure: The method used to execute the technique.

 ATT&CK Framework

-What is the ATT&CK Framework exactly?
+What is the ATT&CK Framework?

-This framework is essentially a giant database of adversary tactics and techniques.
-This heavily includes the before-mentioned APTs and their TTPs that they implement.
-This tool is useful for individuals who work in a red team environment, but I believe it is quintensential to security teams who defend their organization's network.
+The ATT&CK Framework is a comprehensive database of adversary tactics and techniques, particularly focusing on APTs and their TTPs.
+This tool is invaluable for red teams but is essential for security teams defending organizational networks.

-Within the MITRE ATT&CK official website, there is the ATT&CK Matrix, there are 14 categories of techniques an adversary can use to perform their tactics.
-A lot of these technique sections also include sub techniques.
-For example, one of the most popular attacks, phishing, has a sub set of techniques like spearfishing, which aims at more important individuals through emails in hopes that the individual will think that the link is legit and click on it.
-The links can also be used to redirect the target to a site that persuades them to give sensitive information such as passwords to accounts.
+On the official MITRE ATT&CK website, the ATT&CK Matrix lists 14 categories of techniques adversaries use.
+Many of these techniques have sub-techniques.
+For example, phishing—a common attack—has sub-techniques like spear phishing, which targets high-value individuals through deceptive emails designed to gain sensitive information, such as passwords.

 CAR Knowledge Base

 What is CAR?

-CAR stands for "Cyber Analytics Repository".
-It is a knowledge base of analytics that is based on the MITRE ATT&CK adversary model.
-This repository is aimed at specific tools such as Splunk and EQL(Event Query Language)
+CAR stands for Cyber Analytics Repository, a knowledge base of analytics based on the MITRE ATT&CK adversary model.
+It focuses on tools like Splunk and EQL (Event Query Language).

-Note: EQL is a query language for event-based time data, such as logs, metrics and traces.
-Basically it is a similar language to Splunks proprietary language SPL.
+Note: EQL is a query language for event-based data like logs, metrics, and traces, similar to Splunk’s proprietary SPL language.

-In the lab, they use the technique  CAR-2020-09-001: Scheduled Task - File Access as an example.
-It is broken into three sections.
-The Technique, Subtechnique(s) and Tactic(s).
+In the lab, the example CAR-2020-09-001: Scheduled Task - File Access breaks down into three sections: Technique, Sub-techniques, and Tactics.
+It demonstrates how adversaries use the Windows Task Scheduler to gain persistence, escalate privileges, or execute commands remotely, often targeting C:\Windows\System32\Tasks.
-It explains that in order to gain persistence, priviledge escalation, or remote execution, the actor can use the Windows Task Scheduler to schedule a command to run at a specific time,data, and even a select host machine.
-The scheduler is commonly know to reside in the path C:\Windows\System32\Tasks\.

-Note:This can be especially dangerous due to the set of folders on the way to the tasks, System32.
-If the melicious actor where to get access to say, a critic server through a pivot, they could delete this folder and render that server unsusable.
-This can do significant damage to any organization.
+Note: This is particularly dangerous because compromising the System32 directory can cripple critical servers, causing significant damage to an organization.

 MITRE Engage

-What is MMITRE Engage?
+What is MITRE Engage?

-MITRE Engage is a framework for planning and discussing adversary engagement operations that empowers you to engage your adversaries and achieve your cybersecurity goals.
-This is essentially a method of how to engage the adversary by implementing tactics such as Cyber Denial and Cyber Deception.
+MITRE Engage is a framework for planning and executing adversary engagement operations, including tactics like Cyber Denial and Cyber Deception to mislead attackers.

-Note: Cyber Denial simply means to prevent the adversary's ability to conduct their normal oprations and Cyber Deception misleads them (EX: Honeypots and false data)
+Cyber Denial: Preventing adversaries from conducting their operations.
+Cyber Deception: Misleading adversaries with tools like honeypots and false data.

-Engage also has its own matrix, which includes five main sections:
+MITRE Engage has its own matrix, which includes five main sections:

-Prepare the set of operational actions that will lead to your desired outcome.
-(Input) Expose adversaries when they trigger your deployed deception activities.
+Prepare actions to lead to the desired outcome.
+Expose adversaries when they interact with deception tools.
-Affect adversaries by performing actions that will have a negative impact on their operations.
+Affect adversaries by disrupting their operations.
-Elicit information by observing the adversary and learn more about their methods(TTPs).
+Elicit information by observing their behavior (TTPs).
-Understand the outcomes of the operational actions.
-(Output)
+Understand the outcomes and results of these actions.

 MITRE D3FEND

-What is MITRE D3fEND
+What is MITRE D3FEND?
+MITRE D3FEND is a knowledge graph of defensive cybersecurity measures designed to prevent malicious actors from infiltrating networks and accessing resources.

+Note: D3FEND stands for Detection, Denial, and Disruption Framework Empowering Network Defense.
+The current version (0.17.0) includes detailed techniques, implementation notes, and utilization guidance.
+ATT&CK Emulation Plans (AEP)
+What is ATT&CK Emulation Plans (AEP)?
+MITRE’s Center for Threat-Informed Defense (CTID), comprising companies like AttackIQ, Microsoft, Verizon, Red Canary, and Splunk, developed AEP as a free resource for red and blue teams.

+The AEP library includes step-by-step attack guides for adversary groups like APT3, APT29, and FIN6, enabling blue teams to simulate attacks and develop countermeasures.

+Conclusion

+In this lab, I gained valuable insight into MITRE's extensive contributions to the cybersecurity landscape.
+MITRE is not only a guiding force in advanced technology research but also a critical resource for understanding and combating cyber threats.
+Exploring the various frameworks and knowledge bases revealed how each serves a unique purpose in enhancing security operations:

+MITRE ATT&CK provides a comprehensive library of adversary tactics and techniques, essential for understanding how attackers operate and how to defend against them.
+CAR (Cyber Analytics Repository) bridges the gap between adversary behavior and actionable analytics, emphasizing tools like Splunk and EQL for threat detection.
+MITRE ENGAGE shifts the focus to adversary engagement, using techniques such as cyber deception and denial to disrupt malicious activities.
+MITRE D3FEND offers practical defensive measures, guiding organizations in protecting their assets from intrusions.
+ATT&CK Emulation Plans (AEP) allow security teams to simulate real-world attacks, fostering proactive defense strategies.
+This exploration highlights the importance of adopting a threat-informed defense approach.
+Each MITRE resource serves as a critical building block in a robust cybersecurity posture, from understanding adversaries to implementing protective measures and testing defenses.

+By integrating these tools and frameworks, security teams can enhance their ability to detect, deter, and mitigate threats effectively, ultimately strengthening the overall resilience of their organizations.